Building A Resilient, Student Ready University

 Dr. Cohen urged the president and the task force to focus the strategic commitments as much as possible, reminding us that a plan with too many goals and activities is unlikely to be achieved.
 While his preference was to have us get to three commitments, there was strong feeling in the Task Force that we needed three commitments (#1-3) related to student learning and support that would fully express the important areas we must address to establish ourselves as the university that provides an extraordinary educational experience for post-traditional learners.
 Strategic commitment #4 reflects the core, founding commitment of the university to ongoing, mutually beneficial engagement with our external communities.
 Strategic commitment #5 reflects the university’s enduring and steadfast commitment to anti-racism, equity and inclusion, which we strive to incorporate into the DNA of the university’s way of being and working.
 Strategic commitment #6 addresses the need of the university to mature and routinize its operational infrastructure and processes as a means of strengthening the human and financial sustainability of the university.

 As part of advance work on Strategic commitment #6 the university community has simultaneously been developing campus unit, division and university level annual work plans.
 As a complex university, which is still maturing organizationally, we notice that people often feel overwhelmed and uncertain of the right direction for their work.
-The first annual workplans have been collected for FY 20 and are currently being synthesized and tied to the strategic commitments for alignment.
+The first annual workplans were collected for FY 20.
+These workplans include both master plan or divisional related activities (projects, initiatives) as well as any centrally-identified strategic activities assigned to the division.
 We have conducted university-wide training for supervisors on goal-setting and performance review and are guiding them to incorporate strategically aligned work into every employee’s individual work plans for the year.
 While it will take a year or two to get completely in synch, we believe that these processes, taken together, will strengthen the university and its overall achievement of its mission and vision focused on student growth and success.

 Strategic Planning Task Force Members: